Inference and model selection in general causal time series with exogenous covariates: Some examples

-Note that the GARCH-X process already introduced in the literature and widely studied by some authors (see, for instance, Han and Kristensen (2014), Nana {\it et al.} (2013) and Han (2015)) is a particular case of the ARCH-X$(\infty)$ process that we have considered here.
-Let us stress that, the {\it i.i.d.} assumption for $(\xi_t)_{t \in \Z}$ is a bit strong for the model (\ref{ARCHX_infty_model}).
-This assumption, which is needed to the large class $\mathcal {AC}$-$X(M_{\theta^*},f_{\theta^*})$ can be relaxed to $(\xi_t, \mathcal F_{t,0})_{t \in \Z}$ is a martingale difference sequence (see for instance Francq and Thieu (2019) in the case of GARCH-X model) when checking the identifiability.
-In the absence of covariates (i.e., the case of the standard ARCH$(\infty)$ model), the assumption (\textbf{B3}) can be automatically reduced to: "$\xi^2_t$ is a non-degenerate random variable"; see, for instance, Franck and Zako\"ian (2004) and Berkes {\it et al.} (2003) for some works where such condition is assumed to address the identifiability for the standard GARCH model.
-With the assumption (\textbf{B3}), the feedback from $Y_t$ to $X_t$ (for instance, $c'X_{t-1}=Y^2_{t-i}$ with $c \in \R^{d_x}$) is excluded, because this would contradict the non-degeneration of the variable $\xi^2_{t-i}|\mathcal F_{t,i}$.
+Let us stress that, the {\it i.i.d.} assumption for $(\xi_t)_{t \in \Z}$ is a bit strong for the model (\ref{APARCHX_infty_model}).
+This assumption, which is needed to the large class $\mathcal {AC}$-$X(M_{\theta^*},f_{\theta^*})$ can be relaxed to $(\xi_t, \mathcal F_{t,0})_{t \in \Z}$ is a martingale difference sequence (see, for instance, \cite{Francq2019} in the case of APARCH-X($\delta, p,q$) model) when checking the identifiability.
+Also, as pointed out by Francq and Thieu (2019), in the absence of covariates and when $(\xi_t)$ is \textit{i.i.d} (i.e., the case of the APARCH$(\infty)$ model), the assumption (\textbf{B5}) can be automatically reduced to: $P(\xi_0 >0) \in (0,1)$ and the support of the distribution of $\xi_0$ contains at least three points.
+Moreover, Assumption (\textbf{B5}) prevents taking redundant covariate; for instance, it excludes the situation where $X_{t-1}=\max(Y_{t-i},0)^\delta$ or $\max(-Y_{t-i},0)^\delta$ for some $i\geq 1$.